The HistoryAccess.com Interview:

 Q. As you know, 50 years ago, 60 years, oral histories were looked down upon by many or most historians, but now they’re viewed with considerable respect.
 Maybe the process of gaining respect started in the 1930s with the enormously valuable WPA oral histories.
 Jill Lepore writes in The New Yorker, “Oral histories are, as evidence, not without problems.
 Much depends upon the sensitivity, acuity, and fidelity of the interviewer.”
 And I should note that A.J.P.
 Taylor, a great and controversial British historian with lots of opinions about everything, regarded oral histories with scorn.
 But many excellent scholars now see the material as useful, indeed powerful, if treated with care.
-What’s your comment on oral recollections as source material?
+What’s your view?

 A. I don’t know if, during these interviews, I am always hearing what truly, exactly happened.
 I don’t think the human mind lends itself, generally, to exactness when it’s trying to remember something from many decades ago – although some people remember things very precisely.
 My feeling is, I’m documenting the way these people understood what happened to them.
 There’s no way other than oral interviews to get at the stories of these people – there is not much of a paper trail in the archives about the Braceros as individuals.
 So you gather as many oral histories as you can, you compare, you contrast, you examine as much paper documentation as you can, you study material objects, and you piece it together, slowly and carefully.

-Q. How many recorded oral histories are available now at the on-line archive?
+Q. How many oral histories are available at the archive?